Okhee Lee

-Okhee Lee (born 1959) is an American education scholar and professor of childhood education.
+Okhee Lee (born 1959) is the Peter L. Agnew Professor of Education at Steinhardt School of Culture, Education, and Human Development at New York University.
+She is a professor of childhood education in the Department of Teaching and Learning.

 Career

-Okhee Lee is a professor of childhood education at New York University’s Steinhardt School of Culture, Education, and Human Development.
-Lee is involved in establishing equity in the education of STEM (science, technology, engineering, mathematics) and computational thinking for all K-12 students, including students learning English as an additional language, referred to as English learners by the U.S. Department of Education.
-She is an author of five books and more than 100 refereed journal articles on educational research, policy and practice.
+Okhee Lee is involved in establishing equity and justice in the education of STEM (science, technology, engineering, mathematics) for all K-12 students, including students learning English as an additional language, referred to as English learners by the U.S. Department of Education.

-Lee is ranked since 2015 as one of the most influential educational academics in the U.S. by Ed-Scholar Public Influence Rankings published by Education Week.
+Lee is an author of six books and close to 140 refereed journal articles on educational research, policy and practice.
+She is one of the most influential educational academics in the U.S. by Ed-Scholar Public Influence Rankings published by Education Week.

-Lee holds a Ph.D. from Michigan State University, where in 2022 she received an Honorary Doctor of Humanities degree and delivered the keynote speech at the Baccalaureate Commencement Ceremony.
+Lee holds a Ph.D. from Michigan State University, where in 2022 she received an Honorary Doctor of Humanities degree and delivered a keynote speech at the Baccalaureate Commencement Ceremony.
 She began her career at the University of Miami in Coral Gables, Florida, and rose to professor in the school of education.
-Lee endowed student scholarships in memory of her late husband at Michigan State University, University of Miami, and the Korean-American Educational Research Association.
+In 2011, Lee joined New York University, where she is the principal investigator of the NYU SAIL Research Lab.
+Lee endowed student scholarships in memory of her late husband at New York University, Michigan State University, University of Miami, and the Korean-American Educational Research Association.

-In 2011, Lee went to New York University, where she is a professor and the principal investigator of the NYU SAIL Research Lab.
-With funding from the National Science Foundation, the SAIL team develops elementary school curriculum materials and teacher professional development resources that support science learning, language learning, and computational thinking for all students, including English learners.

 Research

+Lee's SAIL team develops elementary and middle-school curriculum materials and teacher professional development resources that support science learning, language learning, computational thinking, and justice-centered STEM learning for all students, including English learners and multilingual learners, with funding from the National Science Foundation (NSF).

 Lee’s recent publications call for collaboration among educators, scholars, and policymakers to ensure that English language proficiency standards are used in a conceptually sound and practically feasible manner.
-The AERA invited Lee to discuss the significance of her 2019 study, “Aligning English Language Proficiency Standards with Content Standards: Shared Opportunity and Responsibility Across English Learner Education and Content Areas,” in a published video.
+The American Educational Research Association (AERA) invited Lee to discuss the significance of her 2019 study, “Aligning English Language Proficiency Standards with Content Standards: Shared Opportunity and Responsibility Across English Learner Education and Content Areas,” in a published video.

+She is credited with aligning English language proficiency standards with content standards in English language arts, mathematics, science, and social studies.
+This alignment is incorporated by the WIDA English Language Development Standards Framework, 2020 edition.
+The WIDA 2020 Edition guides language education policy in 35 states, the District of Columbia, three territories, and two educational entitites.
+Lee describes how contemporary science standards, called the Next Generation Science Standards (NGSS), and WIDA 2020 reflect each other.